Skip to main content

 • Home: If you quickly recover from your symptoms, you may be able to go straight home from the hospital.
 However, having family or friends available to help immediately in case you develop recurrent or new symptoms is a good idea.

-• Home with services: If you are well enough but have some neurologic issues, you may be able to return home with a visiting nurse who can guide you in physical, occupational, or speech therapies
+• Home with services: If you are well enough but have some neurologic issues, you may be able to return home with a visiting nurse who can guide you in physical, occupational or speech therapies.

 • Acute rehabilitation hospital ("acute rehab"): If your symptoms or losses are severe, we ideally want you to go to an acute rehabilitation hospital.
 Physical, occupational and speech therapists, physicians and nurses staff these facilities.